Mammals - Indian Rhinos at Kasiranga and Birds of Assam and Bhutan with Greentours

 Included in the Price

 All flights.
 All transport, accommodation and meals in India and Bhutan.
+The Bhutan visa.
 Services of your leaders.
-Please note: drinks, tips, visas and items of a personal nature such as travel insurance, are not included.
+Please note: drinks, tips, the India visa and items of a personal nature such as travel insurance, are not included.

 We'll start and finish at the excellent Atrio Hotel close to the airport in Delhi.
 At Kaziranga we'll have 6 nights at the excellent Infinity Resort.
 The spacious rooms look into gardens full of flowering shrubs surrounded by tall trees – there’s plenty of birds and butterflies around just outside your room.
 In Bhutanese Manas we’ll be staying in guesthouses and small hotels that are rather more basic, though still reasonably comfortable.
 In Gelephu we stay at the comfortable Kuku Hotel for a night and in Tingtibi we have two nights in a pleasant local guesthouse, and four nights in the Eco Lodge in Panbang, which is really more of a small hotel.
 The guesthouse in Gongphu (1 night) is the most basic, the plain rooms with just a bed.
 This tour has en suite facilities throughout except for the 1 night in Gongphu where there is one bathroom between every two rooms.

-UK return flights are from London Heathrow to Guwahati via Delhi.
+UK return flights are from London Heathrow to Guwahati via Delhi or Mumbai.
 Other indirect routes from regional UK Airports* may be available.

 *These routes may incur a supplement